 We are a small – but mighty – non-profit!
 And a big reason for that is our interns and volunteers.Â They are so key to our success and so much part of our achievements that we wanted to give them a shout out and make sure you know who they are.
 (Interested in joining DRCC/TAG as a volunteer or intern?
 Contact us at contact – at – duwamishcleanup.org and let us know how you are interested in getting involved)

-Here is a look at some of our current and past interns:
+Here is a look at some of our past interns:

 My name is Mateo Espinosa, I’m a health physician graduated in my home country Ecuador.
 I have worked in primary health care in both rural and urban settings, and then I worked in health research policy for the Ecuadorean government.
 From these experiences I realized that health lies beyond the realm of medicine, which led me to work in community development projects for the historically oppressed and disempowered.
 More than actually helping these communities, I learned from them the importance of organization, solidarity and most of all to witness different ways of thinking, feeling and doing.
 All this sparked an interest to learn from what is happening around the world and particularly in the United States.